jbestanislao/lex-twiliovoice/README.md

 Businesses use the Twilio platform to build the forms of communication they need to best serve their customers: whether it’s fully automating food orders of a restaurant with a conversational IVR or building the next generation advanced contact center.
-With the launch of (hyperlink to Twilio blog post) Media Streams, Twilio is opening up their Voice platform by providing businesses access to the raw audio stream of their phone calls in real time.
+With the launch of  [Media Streams](https://www.twilio.com/media-streams), Twilio is opening up their Voice platform by providing businesses access to the raw audio stream of their phone calls in real time.